Klipper3d/klipper/docs/Kinematics.md

 filament.
 Limiting speed changes of the print head (relative to the print) reduces risks of disrupting the print.

-It is also important to enforce a maximum acceleration of the stepper motors to ensure they do not skip or put excessive stress on the machine.
-Klipper limits the acceleration of each stepper by virtue of limiting the acceleration of the print head.
-Enforcing acceleration at the print head naturally also enforces acceleration at the steppers that control that print head (the inverse is not always true).
+It is also important to limit acceleration so that the stepper motors do not skip or put excessive stress on the machine.
+Klipper limits the torque on each stepper by virtue of limiting the acceleration of the print head.
+Enforcing acceleration at the print head naturally also limits the torque of the steppers that move the print head (the inverse is not always true).

 Klipper implements constant acceleration.
 The key formula for constant acceleration is: